Bristol Pitbulls: Into Division 1

 As winners of Division 2, the rules of competition at the time allowed Bristol to decide if they wanted to be promoted to Division 1.
 While winning Division 2 at the first attempt meant the decision needed to be made earlier than expected, Bristol elected to take their place in Division 1, as did the Swindon ENL Wildcats as Division 2 runners-up.

 Bristol strengthened over the summer, bringing in players with experience in the higher leagues.
 They also took the opportunity to create a second feeder team in Division 2 for those players that were not felt to yet be ready to make the step up.
 However, both teams suffered a difficult first season in their leagues.

 The Division 1 team swept their season-series against Swindon, a result that effectively prevented them from being relegated.
 But, they only found another three wins in the forty-game schedule and finished a distance off of the mid-table teams in second-last position.
 The Division 2 team finished bottom of their league after the team were docked the points from a home win over the Peterborough Islanders for playing an illegible player.
 The two points lost would have placed the team above the Streatham Bruins.

 But, surviving that first season in Division 1 gave the team credibility, allowing them to attract more established players.
 The headline summer signing was Egidijus Bauba, the most capped player ever for the Lithuania national ice hockey team, from the Swindon Wildcats in the English Premier Ice Hockey League.
 As a result, Bristol were able to hold their own in the league, finishing sixth and qualifying for their first ever playoffs.

 The Division 2 farm team also fared better, winning 9 of their 24 games to finish 10th out of 13 teams.

 The biggest news came in January 2012 when it was announced that Bristol Ice Rink planned to close, leaving the team's future unclear as they closed out the season.

 Having qualified for the playoffs, the Division 1 side faced the previous season's league champions, the Wightlink Raiders, in the first round.
 Bristol put up a strong performance, losing both games by two-goals each.
-The team's 8-6 defeat in the second leg would be the last senior game every held in Bristol Ice Rink.
+The team's 8-6 defeat in the second leg would be the last senior game ever held in Bristol Ice Rink.